-Our client was pulled over for speeding and given a DUI breath test.
-The results showed a BAC of 0.11% and 0.12%, several percentage points above the legal limit.
-Based on those test results, she was charged with DUI under Vehicle Code 23152 (a) and (b).
-We reviewed the record and discovered several potential violations of California Title 17 regulations regarding DUI chemical tests.
-As a result, the prosecutor agreed to dismiss the DUI charges in exchange for a plea to an "Exhibition of Speed" under Vehicle Code 23109 (c).
-Our client was spared a DUI conviction, alcohol program, and court-triggered license suspension.
+After being pulled over for speeding, our client blew a 0.11% and 0.12% BAC on a breath test.
+She was charged with DUI under both Vehicle Code 23152 (a) and (b).
+We reviewed the arrest record and discovered several problems with the administration of her breath test under California Title 17 regulations.
+We were able to persuade the prosecutor to dismiss the DUI charges and charge our client with an “Exhibition of Speed” under Vehicle Code 23109 (c), saving the client from a DUI conviction, alcohol program, and court-triggered license suspension.

 People v.
 J.B.
 (Los Angeles Superior Court, Metropolitan Courthouse, 2017)

 After two DUI convictions within a 10 year period at the same courthouse, our client was not entitled to an automatic expungement after successful completion of probation.
 We were able to present both judges with a strong rehabilitation package that persuaded them that expungements served the interests of justice.
 As a result, his record was entirely cleared.

 No jail for grand theft with a prior prison sentence

 People v.
 J.D.
 (Los Angeles Superior Court, Norwalk Courthouse, 2017)

 Our client was the target of a theft investigation.
 With a prior felony grand theft conviction, she was facing a three-year prison sentence.
 After extensive negotiation, we were able to work out a deal that let our client avoid both prison and jail.
 She did probation only.

 Felony animal cruelty charges dismissed in death of a dog

 People v.
 D.A.
 (Santa Barbara Superior Court, Central Division, 2017)